p-pottier/keywords_to_success/README.md

 ### R

-* `Data_processing_and_text_mining.Rmd`: Code used to process the survey data and study samples, mine the text, and produced data visualisations
+* `Data_processing_and_text_mining.Rmd`: Code used to process the survey data and study samples, mine the text, and produce data visualisations
 * `Data_processing_and_text_mining.html`: Knitted code

 ### samples_ecoevo_journals